jazzypants1989/jessquery/README.md

     .css("background-color", "red") // This won't happen until the fetch is done.
 })

-// Most things follow the DOM API closely
+// Most things follow the DOM API closely with slightly different names.
 // But, now you can chain them together
 // They will always execute in order! const fadeIn = [{ opacity: 0 }, { opacity: 1 }] // WAAPI keyframes